gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 be welcome to come with me."
 I hesitate.
 "Or you could go and have a lookout, see if he's all right.
 I'd appreciate it, if you're not too busy."

-Just like that the chill vanishes.
+The chill vanishes.
 I cover my ears again for a couple of heartbeats, but still don't hear anything.
 Oh well—he'll be back if he wants to.
 I tuck his skull into my shirt and start down the steps once more using his old spear for a crutch.

 The next landing is a hundred and twenty two steps away.
 My knees hurt almost as much as my broken ankle by the time I get there.
 The landing after that is a